kaazing/docker.tutorials/kwic/1-simple/README.md

 There are two clients in the cloud side, **client A** and **client C**, who can connect to two servers on premise, **server A** and **server C**.
 The clients initiate connectivity by connecting to the cloud KWIC instance on ports 5551 and 7771, which get proxied through KWIC to the servers on premise.

-The purple arrows indicate a (pyhiscal) reverse connection made from the on-premise KWIC instance to the cloud KWIC instance.
+The purple arrows indicate a (psychical) reverse connection made from the on-premise KWIC instance to the cloud KWIC instance.
 This reverse connection is then consumed by the (logical) forwards connection created when the client connects.

 ## Connecting from on-premise to cloud